Stackclash/5e-vault/5. Mechanics/Items/Kyrzins Ooze.md

 ## Acid Breath

 As an action, you can exhale acid in a 30-foot line that is 5 feet wide.
-Each creature in that line must make a DC 15 Dexterity saving throw, taking `dice: 8d8|avg` (`8d8`) acid damage on a failed save, or half as much damage on a successful one.
+Each creature in that line must make a DC 15 Dexterity saving throw, taking `dice:8d8|text(36)` (`8d8`) acid damage on a failed save, or half as much damage on a successful one.
 Once you use this property, it can't be used again until the next dawn.

 ## Symbiotic Nature